TyrfingMjolnir/FMPXMLRESULT2generator/README.md

-# fmpxmlresult2HTMLtable.xslt
-This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to HTML table, no records required.

-# fmpxmlresult2HTMLform.xslt
+# FMPXMLRESULT2generator

-This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to HTML form, no records required.
+FMPXMLRESULT2generator is a project to convert data quickly from FileMaker and to keep the attribute/entity/column/table/field names

-# fmpxmlresult2nodeexpress.xslt
-This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to JSON route node for express, no records required.

 ## General note – stylesheet regardless